AndikaTanpaH/NecrobotJavanHawk/README.md

 I just test with Necrobot Forked (v0.8.8) worked..
 The websocket still there, maybe need improvment for Level Up Pokemon.

 ## Donation
-You like JavanHwak?
+You like JavanHawk?
 Feel free to buy Me a Coffe, by using Bitcoin `1M188dkAz1rXy8pufvGyuEJm9gHN98wh3V`

 Big thanks for your Donation, it will support my creativity and time for improved The Javan Hawk.